-Program Specific Commitment In collaboration with the Tulare County Housing Authority, organize one workshop for landlords on the HCV program at least twice during the planning period, for a total of two workshops during the planning period.
-Review the General Plan, applicable Specific Plans, and Zoning Code and Zoning Map to evaluate opportunities for removing barriers to development of emergency shelters and identify additional zoning districts where emergency shelters may be Timeline January 2026/ January 2027 Geographic Targeting Eight-Year Metrics permitted.
+Program Specific Commitment Timeline Geographic Targeting Eight-Year Metrics In collaboration with the Tulare County Housing Authority, organize one workshop for landlords on the HCV program at least twice during the planning period, for a total of two workshops during the planning period.
+January 2026/ January 2027 Beginning 2025 and Review the General Plan, applicable Specific Plans, and Zoning Code and Zoning Map to evaluate opportunities for removing barriers to development of emergency shelters and identify additional zoning districts where emergency shelters may be permitted.
 Review General Plan, Specific Plans, and Zoning Code and Zoning Map by January 2026 and implement any changes by January 2027.
-New Housing Opportunities n Higher Opportunity Areas Program 2: Adequate Sites for RHNA By December 31, 2024, rezone properties as outlined above and detailed in the Housing Resources section of this Housing Element to fully accommodate the remaining RHNA of 1,283 units and specifically a RHNA shortfall of 381 units (216 lower income and 165 moderate income units).
+Beginning in 2025 and annually thereafter, pursue funding annually thereafter available at the State and Federal levels for affordable housing development.
+Specifically, pursue funding programs that target the needs of extremely low and very low income households.
+Annually The City and collaborative partners will make a specific and at least annual effort to assist in the development of housing for farmworkers and conserve and improve the existing housing stock for farmworkers.
+New Housing Opportuni ties in Higher Opportunity Areas Program 2: Adequate Sites for RHNA Concurrent with adoption of the Housing Element, rezone properties as outlined above and detailed in the Housing Resources section of this Housing Element to fully accommodate the remaining RHNA of 1,283 units and specifically a RHNA shortfall of 381 units (216 lower income and 165 moderate income units).
 As part of the rezoning, establish appropriate development standards (including parking, height, setback, lot coverage, etc.) to ensure maximum allowable densities at the respective zones can be achieved.
-December 31, 2024 Citywide Facilitate the development of 1,588 units over 8 years (387 very low-income, 238 low-income, 238 moderate- income, and 695 above moderate-income units).
-By December 31, 2024, develop a formal procedure to monitor no net loss in capacity pursuant to SB 166.
+Concurrent with Housing Element adoption Citywide Facilitate the development of 1,588 units over 8 years (387 very low-income, 238 low-income, 238 moderate-income, and 695 above moderate-income units).
+Concurrent with the adoption of the Housing Element, develop a formal procedure to monitor no net loss in capacity pursuant to SB 166.
 By 2026, complete update to water and sewer master plans.
-By December 31, 2024, adopt a policy to prioritize the allocation of water and sewer services to affordable housing projects (SB 1087) 2024-2032 Maintain an inventory of available vacant and prospective sites that can accommodate new housing; update annually.
-Make this inventory available to the public and interested developers on the City website.
-Annually meet with property owners and interested developers to pursue housing development in the city.
+Concurrent with the adoption of the Housing Element, adopt a policy to prioritize the allocation of water and sewer services to affordable housing projects (SB 1087)